If you’re looking to play the finest games like Skyrim, we’ve got you covered right here.

 Admittedly, the game is a little rough around the edges, especially if you tried playing it back during its launch in 2014.

-Similar to games like Skyrim, it starts with you picking your race and class before investigating a mystery causing demons to invade the world.
+Similar to games like Skyrim, it begins with you selecting your race and class before investigating a mystery causing demons to invade the world.

-All flaws considered, Inquisition is worth checking out for its exciting blend of tactical RPG and real-time combat with a ton of flexibility for devising unique builds.
+All flaws considered, Inquisition is worth exploring for its exciting blend of tactical RPG and real-time combat with a ton of flexibility for devising unique builds.

 Our final suggestion for games like Skyrim is Fallout: New Vegas, a beloved RPG that transports you to a post-apocalyptic Las Vegas left-ravaged by nuclear war.